SSWConsulting/SSW.Rules.Content/rules/merge-open-source-pull-requests-using-the-squash-and-merge-option/rule.md

 ### Other configuration

-If you find that pull requests are often approved but for some reason not merged in, you may want to enable auto-merge.
+If you find that pull requests are often approved but for some reason not merged in, you may want to enable `auto-merge`.
 This will automatically merge the PR when all the required checks have passed.

 ![Figure: Repo Settings | Pull Requests, Enable **Allow auto-merge**](auto-merge.jpg)